-The recipient and any subrecipient must, in addition to the assurances and certifications made as part of the award, comply with all applicable terms and conditions during the project period.
+The non-Federal entity and any sub-non-Federal entity must, in addition to the assurances and certifications made as part of the award, comply with all applicable terms and conditions during the project period.

 II.
 Order of Precedence

 In the event of any inconsistency between provisions of the award, the inconsistency will be resolved by giving precedence in the following order: